Answer: For the autumn 2020 and spring 2021, teaching will be net-based and blended (i.e., both campus and net-based).

 Answer: It is the responsibility of us all to stay at home if it feels like we have a cold.
 This is in accordance with FHM guidelines.
 It is good that you remind your colleagues of their responsibility.
 Talk to your immediate manager if you do not want to be at the workplace because of your colleague’s symptoms.
 Remember that symptoms that resemble the cold may be due to other health conditions, such as allergies.

 Answer: In accordance with the recommendations of the Public Health Authority, everyone who feels sick must stay at home.
 We recommend you follow the updated advice provided by the Public Health Agency of Sweden.

 If you suspect that you have contracted the virus, you are asked to first contact healthcare services according to their guidelines.
 Also inform your immediate manager if, as a result of this, you will be absent from work.

-Answer: If someone in your family is showing symptoms, you should ask your immediate manager if you can work at home or from an appropriate place until there is no longer a risk of infection.
+Answer: If you live with somebody who is showing symptoms, you should ask your immediate manager if you can work at home or from an appropriate place until there is no longer a risk of infection.